As a marketer, it’s very important for you to stay at the top of the competition, and keep abreast of the latest marketing automation trends.

 2. Automated email campaigns will become more interactive

-Automated email campaigns have become every marketer’s bread and butter.
+Automated email campaigns have already become every marketer’s bread and butter.

 So, what’s the next frontier when it comes to email marketing?

-In 2020, we foresee that marketers will focus on fine-tuning their automated campaigns and making them more engaging and interactive.
+In 2021, we foresee that digital marketers will focus on fine-tuning their automated email campaigns and making them more engaging and interactive.

-That said, in 2020, we predict that companies will increasingly shift to using predictive lead scoring to streamline the process.
+But, in 2021, we predict that businesses will increasingly shift to using predictive lead scoring to streamline the process.

 If you’re currently using the best marketing automation software, there’s a high chance that your software already comes with a predictive lead scoring feature built-in.